zsparal/api-documentation/source/overview/security.rst

 Secure connection required
 --------------------------
-Mollie uses the API-key as :doc:`means of authentication </overview/authentication>` and requires HTTPS connections to guarantee security.
+Mollie uses the API-key as :doc:`means of authentication </overview/authentication>` and requires HTTPS connections encrypted via TLS1.2 (or higher) to guarantee security.
 This means the Mollie API can only be accessed through the secure ``https`` protocol.
 All of the API clients we publish use HTTPS.

-End-to-end safety on the transport level is guaranteed by the HTTPS-requirement.
-No need to encrypt the data itself again.
+End-to-end safety on the transport level is guaranteed by the HTTPS-requirement, no need to encrypt the data itself again.
+We only support TLS 1.2 (or higher).
+Connection is not possible when using a lower version.

 HTTPS mitigates *packet sniffing* and *timing & replay attacks*.
 Thanks to HTTPS, data exchanged between Mollie and the merchant is protected and guaranteed to be authentic.
 HTTPS implements *hashed signatures*, *nonces* and other tried and